ligeiaofulthar/ligeiaofulthar.github.io/README.md

 ## Instructions

-In this project, I implement a navigation that dynamically updates itself, if new code is added.
-The current section in viewport gets highlighted.
+In this project, I implement a navigation that dynamically updates itself, if headlines are added.
+The current section in viewport gets highlighted, as well as the corresponding link.
 If a navigation link is clicked, it scrolls to the corresponding section.
-The selected nav-item is going to be highlighted.

 To look at my project, open `index.html`